 It is in this context of shifting influences that Somnath receives the results of his examination.
 Disappointingly, it’s only a pass.
 His father wants to file a complaint, or see somebody about it at University. ?)… Somnath hasn’t had the grades he expected at his university exams, so he can’t get the easy job they would have guaranteed him.
 Neither will his girl-friend have permission to marry him.
 What happened is that the teacher who was supposed to correct his paper had bad glasses!
 He gave him an average grade as a result of not being able to see the handwriting.
 Is this absurd bad luck?
 Or is there some hidden justice behind it?
 Ray doesn’t tell us.
 Perhaps in his exploration of the impact of moral choices he wants to tilt the scales slightly, and add a dose of misfortune?
 Is he suggesting that morality is easier to come by when you are given all the advantages?
 Anyway, Somnath won’t be spared the difficulties of moving out and fend for his own.
 The University result stands.

 The film gets on its main track with an important meeting.
-Somnath has just left yet another hopeless job-seeking interview (“what is the weight of moon?”) when he slips on a banana peel thrown on the pavement by a portly, bespectacled gentleman.
-It turns out he’s someone he knows, Bishu (Utpal Dutt), and he doesn’t know yet this banana-skin man is a “middleman”, a businessman whose job it is to find goods at a good price and resell them with a profit (again see what Beth has noticed about this scene).
+Somnath has just left yet another hopeless job-seeking interview (with questions like “what is the weight of moon?”) when he slips on a banana peel thrown on the pavement by a portly, bespectacled gentleman.
+It turns out he’s someone he knows, Bishu (Utpal Dutt), and he doesn’t know yet this banana-skin man is a “middleman”, a businessman whose job it is to find goods at a low price and resell them with a profit (again see what Beth has noticed about this scene).
 He doesn’t know yet that he’s already fallen in more than one sense:

 This Bishu is a wonderful invention of characterization.
 Moustache, glasses, round eyes, he’s like a genial clown; you want to see which prank he’s going to do next.
 He looks like what Somnath might look like twenty years hence.
 No wonder they click immediately.
 But he’s the respectable entrance to the moral downward slope which we are going to witness.
 Somebody somewhere calls him Mephistopheles, and indeed he’s like the Devil, so sophisticated and well-mannered; although he deals in business and doesn’t hide its dangers, he seems to have retained a certain moral standard and will go out of his way to help a young aspiring middleman disinterestedly.
 Somnath, mesmerized, steps right into the trap: